On this page

 How time works in a retention analysis

-In a Retention Analysis chart, there are two ways to define a day: a rolling 24-hour window or a strict calendar date.
+In a Retention Analysis chart, you can define a day in two ways: a rolling 24-hour window or a strict calendar date.
 The method you choose can affect your results.

 Amplitude treats a day as a rolling 24-hour window by default, which is different for each user.
-Each day will be exactly the same length, no matter when the user triggered the starting event.
+Each day is exactly the same length, no matter when the user triggered the starting event.
 For example:

 • The beginning of the 24-hour window starts when a user triggers the starting event (Day Zero).